 In the meantime, The Vermont Fairy Tale Festival is hosting The Great Vermont Dragon Egg Hunt on Saturday, September 18.
 Over 100 public libraries are participating by hiding a special dragon egg in their community.
 Libraries will give out clues to the location of the hidden treasure and the lucky child who finds the egg can take it back to the library and trade it for a Folkmanis Dragon!
 This will help us get the word out about the Fairy Tale Festival and get folks ready for another great event in 2022!

-The Vermont Fairy Tale Festival.
-This family friendly event is put together to showcase our Vermont Public Libraries and all they do for their communities.
+The Vermont Fairy Tale Festival was put together to showcase our Vermont Public Libraries and all they do for their communities.
 Each library that participates will sponsor a booth about a specific Fairy Tale.
 In that booth, they can tell the story, do puppet shows, music, and/or have a craft for families to make and take home.
 We also have vendors selling fairy tale type wares and we will be adding food vendors to this year’s line up.
 The festival is free and open to the public from 10-4 with the donation of a non-perishable item for either the food bank or the humane society.
 So dress up as your favorite fairy tale character and bring the whole family to the Vermont Fairy Tale Festival!